DavidPal/whitespace-format/README.md

     --normalize-new-line-markers \
     foo.txt  my_project/
 ```
-The command outputs non-zero exit code if any of the files needs to be
+If any of the files needs to be formatted, the command exits with a non-zero
+exit code.
+The command prints list of any changes that need to be made to each
-formatted.
-The command can be used as a validation step before checking the
+file.
+The command can be used as a validation step before checking the source
-source files into a version control system.
+files into a version control system (e.g. as a pre-commit or a pre-submit
+check), or as a step in the test or in the build process.

 ### Options